RabiaSahin/Geo_place/README.md

 This API returns HTTP status code 200 for all requests, including those with invalid inputs that would typically return 4xx errors.
 Therefore, scenarios expecting 4xx errors are implemented by checking warning or error messages in the response body instead of status codes.

+Note: Genderize.io API supports optional API keys.
+Since the task did not require testing for API authentication and the API functions correctly without a key, no tests were included for missing or invalid API keys.

 ## Project Directory Structure

 - `pages/` → Page Object Model (POM) directory